-If you are locked out of your office or locked within a room or office, notify Public Safety for assistance.
+If you are locked out, or locked within a room- notify Public Safety for assistance.

-Violent, Disruptive or Criminal Behavior
+Emergency Response Guide Violent, Disruptive or Criminal Behavior

-The entire MC Community shares the responsibility of keeping our campus safe by being alert to criminal or suspicious behavior.
+We all share the responsibility of keeping our campus safe by being alert to criminal or suspicious behavior.
 Incidents of violence can occur on campus, in our workplace or at a residence hall with little or no warning.
 All members of the College community are strongly encouraged to report any form of violent, destructive or criminal behavior immediately to Public Safety.

-Manhattan College strongly condemns any acts of violence on campus.
 All MC employees have a responsibility to promptly report any threats or incidents of workplace violence and be familiar with this policy found within the Employee Handbook.
 If you see something, say something.

-- 1. If you become aware of any act of violence, disruptive or criminal behavior, or if an individual or group are acting in a suspicious or threatening manner on campus contact Public Campus Safety immediately x7333 (718-862-7333).
+- If you become aware of any act of violence, disruptive or criminal behavior, or if an individual or group are acting in a suspicious or threatening manner on campus contact Public Campus Safety immediately x7333 (718-862-7333).
 If you are off campus call 911. - 2.
 A threatening individual is someone you deem a threat to yourself or others.
 They may have weapons or may just make you feel uncomfortable.
 Trust your instincts.
 Call for assistance. - 3.
 Get to a safe location.
-Leave the area and stay a safe distance away from any such individual, group or activity.
+Leave the area and stay a safe distance away from any such individual or activity.